lucyrunner/bitcoin-mining-erlang/README.md

 | 100,000   | 600,000   |
 | 500,000   | 1,000,000 |

-Throughput climbs as the work unit grows because every hand-off costs a message round trip (`work_request` → `work`) between a worker and the boss;
+Throughput increases as the work unit grows because every hand-off costs a message round trip (`work_request` → `work`) between a worker and the boss;
 a bigger unit amortizes that fixed cost over more hashes.
 But too large a work unit hurts **load balancing across a distributed cluster of